cguttweb/coding-challenges/README.md

-# coding-challenges
+# Coding Challenges

-A repo containing small snippets from websites such as [codewars](https://www.codewars.com/)
+A repo for holding some code snippets for challenges from the likes of [codewars](https://www.codewars.com) and [exercism](https://exercism.org/)